INSPIRE -

 “I keep looking for things that add something to my life and that of others.”

-As a teenager, Leo van Grondelle (68) dreamed of doing international development work.
+As a teenager, Leo (68) dreamed of doing international development work.
 Instead he ended up becoming an architect.
 However, his dream was never lost and remained with him throughout his life.
 Now that he’s retired, he wants to use his knowledge and experience to make the world a little bit brighter.

 Paradise